dallasfoley/progress-tracker-backend/README.md

 ### MySQL

 We use MySQL as our relational database for storing, reading and updating data in development and production.
 In development, we use a locally installed MySQL Server and MySQL Workbench to manage our database.
 To provide our AWS RDS MySQL database with our schema and seed data in production, we need to access it from the EC2 instance since they are under the same VPC and security group.
-Once ssh'd into our EC2 instance we use a MariaDB instance locally installed to our EC2 instance (the official MySQL package isn't supported on AWS Linux) to communicate with our AWS RDS MySQL database to create the schema and seed the database.
+Once ssh'd into our EC2 instance, we use a MariaDB instance locally installed to our EC2 instance (the official MySQL package isn't supported on AWS Linux) to communicate with our AWS RDS MySQL database to create the schema and seed the database.
+More on this below.

 ### AWS and Docker